-Travel insurance is a type of personal coverage used to cover oddball travel expenses.
+Travel insurance is a type of personal coverage used to protect oddball travel expenses.
 It covers things like medical bills if you’re sick or injured on your trip.
 Some policies will also pay back deposits you’ll lose on airfare or hotel accommodations, if you’re forced to cancel your trip.

-You can typically arrange short-term travel insurance to begin when you leave for your trip, and last only as long as you’re traveling.
+You can typically arrange short-term travel insurance to begin when you leave for your trip and last only as long as you’re traveling.
 This insurance is often available as an add-on to all-inclusive trips like cruises.
 But you can also purchase it for just about any trip through specialized insurers or some traditional insurance companies.

 You can find travel insurance policies to cover any number of risks, often morbid ones.
 The most common covered expenses include:

 - Accidental death or injury benefits

 You may also be able to purchase additional coverage for preexisting conditions, extreme sports, and travel to countries considered high-risk due to weather or terrorism activity.
 You can even purchase kidnap and ransom insurance!

 So, is travel insurance really worth it?
 Well, it depends on your situation.